 The Kevin Anderson Elite Academic & Athletic College ID Camp provides aspiring Collegiate Student-Athletes with the opportunity to showcase their abilities at Columbia University in the City of New York.
 If you have the talent on the field and the aptitude in the classroom, you don't want to miss out.

-The Elite College ID Camps are a collegiate showcase and competitive training program for the student-athlete who plans to play at the college level.
+The Elite College ID Camps are a collegiate showcase and competitive training program for the student-athlete, both aspiring high school and collegiate prospects, who plan to play at the college level.
 Camps are open to boys entering 9th grade and beyond.
+All NCAA rules and guidelines are applicable regarding evaluation and continued eligibility.
 Staffed by the Columbia Men's Soccer program, and various other high academic and athletic programs ranging from Div 1 to Div 3, this camp is multi-faceted in that it gives top players: 1) the opportunity to be seen by top college coaches 2) a better understanding of the college soccer environment and 3) the skills they need to become even better players, taught by some of the very best coaches of the game.

 Morning Session $225